grafana/pyroscope/docs/sources/reference-pyroscope-architecture/hash-ring/index.md

 - Ingester #4 is registered in the ring with the token `9`

 Pyroscope receives an incoming performance profile with labels `{__name__="process_cpu", instance="1.1.1.1"}`.
-It hashes the profile’ labels, and the result of the hashing function is the token `3`.
+It hashes the profile’s labels, and the result of the hashing function is the token `3`.

 To find which ingester owns token `3`, Pyroscope looks up the token `3` in the ring and finds the ingester that is registered with the smallest token larger than `3`.
 The ingester #2, which is registered with token `4`, is the authoritative owner of the profile `{__name__="process_cpu",instance="1.1.1.1"}`.